-• Students are expected to attend all classes and clinical learning experiences.
-Ultimately, 100% of the clock hour credits must be accounted for, so any absences must be made up in order to pass the current module and prior to advancing to the subsequent module.
+- Students are expected to attend all classes and clinical learning experiences.
+Ultimately, 100% of the clock hour credits must be accounted for, so any absences must be made up in order to pass the current module and prior to advancing to the subsequent module. - Make-up hours in the Vocational Nursing program must be completed on campus, laboratory, or at the assigned clinical sites.